Top 5 Considerations When Naming a Beneficiary

 Why is a Beneficiary Important

 Beneficiary designations take priority over what’s in other estate planning documents, such as a will or trust, so it is critical that they are maintained properly.
 Often times we choose a beneficiary and they don’t even know it!
-Your beneficiary should be aware of the information listed above – your assets, any loans, and your key contacts.
+Your beneficiary should be aware of the information listed below – your assets, any loans, and your key contacts.

 We recommend reviewing your accounts annually to ensure your beneficiaries are kept up to date as your life changes.
 Here are a few key things that you will want to ensure are kept up to date: